Udmurt language: Lexicon

 Depending on the style, about 10 to 30 percent of the Udmurt lexicon consists of loanwords.
 Many loanwords are from the Tatar language, which has also strongly influenced Udmurt phonology and syntax.

 The Udmurt language, along with the Tatar language, influenced the language of the Udmurt Jews, in the dialects of which the words of Finno-Ugric and Turkic origin there were recorded.

-Media in Udmurt
+Media

 Eurovision runners-up Buranovskiye Babushki, a pop group composed of Udmurt grandmothers, sing mostly in Udmurt.

 The romantic comedy film Berry-Strawberry, a joint Polish-Udmurt production, is in the Udmurt language.

-In 2013 the film company "Inwis kinopottonni" produced a film in the Udmurt language called Puzkar ("nest").
+In 2013, the film company "Inwis kinopottonni" produced a film in the Udmurt language called Puzkar ("nest").

 The Bible was first completely translated into Udmurt in 2013.